Content

 EM01825824

-However, Lucas was not able to secure the property rights for some of the most popular figures and devices: the design for the cute, beeping robot "R2D2", for example, was registered by the studio Twentieth Century Fox (), as was that for the "X-Wing" spaceship of the Rebels ().
-The studio also registered the design for the Empire's small fighter spacecraft ("Toy spacecraft",).
+However, Lucas was unable to secure the intellectual property rights for some of the most popular figures and devices: the design for the cute, beeping robot "R2D2", for example, was registered by the studio Twentieth Century Fox ( pdf-Datei US251628S), as was the "X-Wing" spaceship of the rebels ( pdf-Datei US250480S).
+The studio also registered the design of the Empire's small fighter spaceships ("Toy spacecraft", pdf-Datei US254081S).
+However, as Twentieth Century now also belongs to Disney, the rights are once again in one (corporate) hand.

 US266777S